yume-chan/ya-webadb/libraries/struct/README.md

 A C-style structure serializer and deserializer.
 Written in TypeScript and highly takes advantage of its type system.

+**WARNING:** The public API is UNSTABLE.
+If you have any questions, please open an issue.

 ## Installation

 ```sh